blladnar/blladnar.github.io/_posts/2017-05-29-Another-Successful-Summit.markdown

 ![photo0](/img/Another Successful SummitPost0.JPG)

-It was a cute little mountain town thet definitely catered to hikers.
-The grocery store had all the common hiking foods (Knorr sides, nutella, snickers, etc) marked and in their own special section.
+It was a cute little mountain town that definitely catered to hikers.
+The grocery store had all the common hiking foods (Knorr sides, Nutella, snickers, etc) marked and in their own special section.
 The market even gave hikers a free hot dog.

 Since it was memorial day, lodging was scarce, but we managed to find a room in a small motel right in the middle of town.
 The manager let us squeeze five hikers into the room and gave us extra towels and soap for showers.